Quantifying the interplay of experimental constraints in analyses of parton distributions: Sensitivities for the MSHT20 fits

 Finally, in Fig.~\ref{fig:compar_db2ub_MSHT} we compare the results for the $\bar d/\bar u$ antiquark ratio.
 Here we might expect little impact from aN3LO corrections.
 Indeed this is largely the case.
 In both cases the E866 Drell-Yan ratio data and the ATLAS 8 TeV $W$ data provide constraints at primarily large and small $x$, respectively.
 The former favors a reduced $\bar{d}/\bar{u}$ at large $x$ (i.e., a larger asymmetry with $\bar{d}<\bar{u}$ at large $x$), while the latter favors an enhanced $\bar{d}/\bar{u}$ at small $x$.
 This differs slightly from the observations made for CT18 in Fig.~\ref{fig:compar_db2ub_CT} where it was observed that the E866 Drell-Yan ratio data had sensitivity of -9 units (positive pull on the isospin asymmetry ratio) in the region $0.04 < x < 0.2$.
 These differences partly reflect differences in parametrization choices, with MSHT employing a more flexible parametrization at high $x$ and in turn obtaining a smaller $\bar{d}/\bar{u}$; see Fig.~\ref{fig:PDF_comp_DbovUb} and its discussion in the next section.
 However, a tension exists between these E866/NuSea Drell-Yan data and the (not fitted) E906 Seaquest data in pulls on $\bar{d}/\bar{u}$ at high $x$, which is visible in Fig.~\ref{fig:compar_db2ub_CT} (right), with the latter favoring instead an increased $\bar{d}/\bar{u}$.
 In MSHT20, the remaining data sets showing sensitivity to this PDF ratio include, once again, some ATLAS $Z\ p_T$ sensitivity at NNLO, which is absent at aN3LO.
-At NNLO, there is also some (small) tension between HERA structure function data and ATLAS 8 TeV $Z$ data at small $x$, which is absent at aN3LO, but replaced, to a lesser degree, by ATLAS 7 TeV $W,Z$ and D\O\ electron asymmetry data tension.
-In general, only small tensions exist at each order, and at both orders the E866 Drell-Yan ratio data provides the dominant constraint at $x>0.1$.
+At NNLO, there is also some (small) tension between HERA structure function data and ATLAS 8 TeV $Z$ data at small $x$, with each showing pulls in opposite directions on the $\bar{d}/\bar{u}$ with sensitivities of around five units.
+This is absent at aN3LO, but replaced, to a lesser degree, by a smaller ATLAS 7 TeV $W, Z$ and D\O\ electron asymmetry data tension.
+In general, only small tensions ($\lesssim 5$ units) exist at each order, and at both orders the E866 Drell-Yan ratio data provides the dominant constraint at $x>0.1$.